AyeshaAktar/employee-info/README.md

-# Project name: Employee Details
+# Project name: Employees

-# Project live link:

-- Project Details:
+- Project Details: In this project we have full stack developer more than others developer.
+We have also a team manager for this project.